-It was not easy to leave Kirkhill, I was enjoying St. Columbia and the Kirkhill United Churches but I had to move on.
+It was not easy to leave Kirkhill, I was enjoying St. Columba and the Kirkhill United Churches but I had to move on.
 I went east on Hwy #24 to the Old Military Road and south to Lochiel.

 As I came up to Hwy #21 there was no sign of a church spire?
 So I turned onto the Lochiel Road and went west.
 If that didn’t work I would go the other direction till I found the cemetery and church.

 Within a few minutes I came past some trees and there was a beautiful old red house on the left with gables and a round window at the top.
 On my right was the church.
 St. Alexander’s Catholic Church.